 The evening puja starts with Deeparadhana.
 While the temple is illuminated with lamps at sunset to the chanting of hymns.
 Sanctum sanctorum is reopened for the Kapoor Arati.

-Around 7:30 PM the temple again closes for final puja.
-Deity is offered with various dishes as Naivaidyam such as appam, Ada, Palpayasam, betel leaves, and areca nut.
+Around 7:30 PM the temple again closes for the final puja.
+Deity is offered with various dishes Naivaidyam such as appam, Ada, Palpayasam, betel leaves, and areca nut.
 Following the puja, the deity is again taken out in a procession on the elephant called Seeveli.

 Thripukka is an important ritual performed here in which the sanctum sanctorum is filled with fresh smoke made up of special powder that is believed to cure breathing problems.